isomerpages/sportsg-sportcares/_persons-with-disabilities/1-disability-sports-master-plan.md

 ![Disability Sports Swimming Class](/images/DSMP-main.jpg)

 #### Welcome to inclusivesport.sg
-Since 2016, SportCares, under the umbrella of ActiveSG, has administered the recommendations of the Disability Sports Master Plan (DSMP) under the guidance of the Ministry of Culture, Community, and Youth (MCCY).
-Find out more about the DSMP [here](https://www.mccy.gov.sg/Topics/Sports/Articles/DSMP.aspx).
+Since 2016, SportCares, under the umbrella of ActiveSG, has been administering the recommendations of the Disability Sports Master Plan (DSMP) under the guidance of the Ministry of Culture, Community, and Youth [MCCY](https://www.mccy.gov.sg/sector/initiatives/disability-sports-master-plan).
+The broad outcomes of the DSMP are:

-As part of the DSMP, the first Centre of Expertise for disability sports – [Sengkang Sports Centre](https://www.myactivesg.com/facilities/sengkang-sports-centre) – was launched in 2016 together with the Yes!
-I Can Swimming programme.
-4 other Centres of Expertise are scheduled for launch over the next 5 years.

-New sports such as Wheelchair Rugby have been introduced to increase the mix of sport offerings for the PWD community.
-The Inclusive Sports Festival 2018 at the Singapore Sports Hub saw a record number of sports and fitness activities on showcase, including diving, fencing, rock climbing, and even an inclusive gym showcase.
+* Expand access and opportunities for sports participation by PwDs
+* Develop organisational and professional capabilities in disability sports
+* Build public awareness of disability sports and strengthen affinity with our Team Singapore athletes

 We are constantly working to increase accessibility in our sports centres and to provide more opportunities for persons with disabilities to live better through sport.